linux-system-roles/rhc/README.md

 Whether the system is configured to run the Insights remediation; valid values are `present` (the default, to ensure remediation), and `absent`.

+Please note that the Insights remediation is supported only on RHEL 8.4 or greater, as the needed packages are available only starting from that version;
+on older versions, this parameter has no effect.

 ```yaml
     rhc_insights:
       tags: {}